I’m finding it pretty important to guard my inputs lately—to be careful about what I’m letting in, so that I can really show up well for my family.

 These short (8-10 min) nature-based podcast episodes are perfect to listen to in the car or during breakfast.

-Here’s to hoping you find some nourishing inputs to nourish the soul.
-Happy spring!
+Here’s to hoping you find some inputs to nourish your soul!